 Another interesting type of Gray code is the Beckett-Gray code.
 The Beckett-Gray code is named after Samuel Beckett, an Irish playwright especially interested in symmetry.
 One of his plays, "Quad", was divided into sixteen time periods.
 At the end of each time period, Beckett wished to have one of the four actors either entering or exiting the stage; he wished the play to begin and end with an empty stage; and he wished each subset of actors to appear on stage exactly once.
 [10] Clearly, this meant the actors on stage could be represented by a 4-bit binary Gray code.
 Beckett placed an additional restriction on the scripting, however: he wished the actors to enter and exit such that the actor who had been on stage the longest would always be the one to exit.
 The actors could then be represented by a first in, first out queue data structure, so that the first actor to exit when a dequeue is called for is always the first actor which was enqueued into the structure.
 [10] Beckett was unable to find a Beckett-Gray code for his play, and indeed, an exhaustive listing of all possible sequences reveals that no such code exists for n = 4.
 Computer scientists interested in the mathematics behind Beckett-Gray codes have found these codes very difficult to work with.
-It is today known that codes exist for $n = \{2, 5, 6, 7, 8\}$ and they do not exist for $n = \{3, 4\}$.
-An example of an 8-bit Beckett-Gray code can be found in [5].
-According to [11], the search space for n = 6 can be explored in 15 hours, and more than 9,500 solutions for the case n = 7 have been found.
+It is today known that codes exist for $n = \{2, 5, 6\}$ and they do not exist for $n = \{3, 4\}$ .
+The search space for n = 7 is so large that it has not been exhaustively searched and several hundred thousand Beckett-Gray codes for n = 8 are known; the search space for n = 7 is so large that only a non-cyclic Beckett-Gray code (and therefore not technically of the kind originally proposed by Beckett) was found after several months of computing time.